vectordotdev/log-event-json-schema/README.md

 </p></details>

-**7. ...and many more, checkout the schema for a complete list.
+<strong>7. ...and many more, checkout the schema for a complete list.</strong>

 ## Releases